Dilworth Leavers Honoured

 The organisation of this wonderful evening was a credit to Year 13 Dean Ms Nicola Riley and those who supported her and to the Dilworth Kitchen Team, who pulled out all the stops with an incredible feast for everyone to enjoy.

-A poignant moment is the tradition of Leavers passing from the school to the Old Boys’ Association.
+A poignant moment was the long-standing tradition of leavers passing from the school to become proud Dilworth Old Boys.
 Dilworth Old Boys Mr Anthony Bray and Mr Andy Gladding officiated this year.

 Retiring past Head of Learning Area Mathematics, Mr Philip Glass, gave the toast to Leavers.
 He brought the house down with his quick-witted response to his length of tenure at Dilworth, which had been something of a moving target that evening.
 For those still in the dark, his tenure at Dilworth has been 23 years!